soo_plugin_pref Page 1 of 4

 Usage

 soo_plugin_pref only works with plugins that are designed to use it.
-(See support forum thread for a list of compatible plugins.)
+(See support forum thread.)
 As of version 0.2.1, you can install plugins in any order.
 A compatible plugin’s preferences will be installed the first time you activate it or click its Options link in the plugin list while soo_plugin_pref is active.
 Its preferences will be removed from the database when you delete it while soo_plugin_pref is active.

 To set a plugin’s preferences, click its Options link in the plugin list.